olbrichattila/ddd-bank-api-example/README.md

 - ~~Implement login flow and JWT token generation for testing (currently commented out).~~
 - ~~Apply IDOR protection not only to user resources but to all relevant resource types.~~
 - Add at least a few tests id BDD style with gomock and ginko
-- Value object are not consequent everywhere, account number, currency for example, half way refactored
+- Value object are not consistent everywhere, account number, currency for example, half way refactored
 - Add Linter